 4. Encourage flexible working

 Every person has a different working style, so it’s important to provide workspaces and flexible working policies that suit your employees.
 Whilst millennials tend to be more open to working in different areas, you cannot forget about other generations that are part of your team.
-Without the right working environment, people can quickly become de-motivated and frustrated, which can eventually impact your retention.
-Desk booking software helps you identify your different workers and provide flexible solutions for the people that are in need of it.
+Without the right working environment, people can quickly become demotivated and frustrated, which can eventually impact your retention.
+Desk booking software helps you identify your different workers and provide flexible solutions for the people that require it.
 Each person faces their own set of challenges both in and out of the office, so giving your workforce options is a good starting point.

 5. Fewer interruptions